davidkelley/lambda-cloudsearch-cloudformation-resource/docs/cloudsearch-domain.md

 ### Ref

-When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the ID of the resource, such as `cloudsearch-us-east-1-unique-identifier`.
+When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the ID of the resource, such as `cloudsearch-us-east-1-domain-name`.

 ### Fn::GetAtt

-`DomainName` (String)
+`DomainId` (String)

-> A string that represents the name of a domain.
-Domain names are unique across the domains owned by an account within an AWS region.
-Domain names start with a letter or number and can contain the following characters: a-z (lowercase), 0-9, and - (hyphen).
+> An internally generated unique identifier for a domain.

 `ARN` (String)